-Traveling responsibly encompasses many different aspects.
-It involves respect for local cultures and customs, minimizing our impact on local ecosystems, and helping to preserve endangered ecosystems such as the Amazon rainforest.
+Traveling responsibly encompasses many different aspects, just as the notion of what is considered "responsible" evolves over time.
+Generally, such travel involves respect for local cultures and customs, minimizing our impact on local ecosystems, and helping to preserve endangered ecosystems such as the Amazon rainforest.
 During my extensive travels, I have confronted one issue that affects almost every country and every ecosystem on our planet: no matter what continent you visit or where you chose to travel, there are dozens of plant and animal species threatened by extinction.

 The Challenges of Wildlife Preservation Today

 In addition to external threats, many preserves and parks are faced with the difficulties of “managing” wildlife, since wild animal population in large reserves cannot easily be controlled.
 When they are protected, they tend to multiply until their own numbers threaten their food source.
-Then many animal species tend to expand into neighboring areas often with a larger density of human settlement.
+In some cases animal species expand into neighboring areas with a larger density of human settlement.
 The challenge of a well-managed reserve is not just to protect the animals, but also to reconcile the interests and needs of the local population with preservation policies and management plans.
 I witnessed first-hand the conflict of interest between wildlife preservation and human settlement in the Brazilian Amazon.
-I visited a remote nature preserve, which was established to protect the endangered population of caimans.
+I visited a remote nature preserve that was established to protect the endangered population of caimans.
 The region is also home to small communities that live off subsistence farming, fishing, and the collection of forest products such as Brazil nuts and various palm fruits.
 Due to the ban on hunting, the caiman population has recovered dramatically over the past decade to the point where the caimans now threaten the lives of the local settlers.
 Through the mediation of a friend I visited the reserve with the political delegation of a state representative trying to gather facts about caiman attacks on humans and possibly lifting the ban on caiman hunting.
-This is only one of many examples where human interests clash with recovering animal populations.
-But despite these challenges, these reserves nonetheless deserve our support, since they play an important role in the preservation of endangered species.
+Just one of many examples where human interests clash with recovering animal populations.
+Despite these challenges, these reserves deserve our support, since they play an important role in the preservation of endangered species.

 |Coral reefs are extremely fragile environments and are threatened all over the world.